Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Six Women of Salem by Marilynne K. Roach
+1. Misbelief by Dan Ariely
 2. The Halflings Gem by R.A.
 Salvatore

-### Current Book Completed Count as of 4/8/26
+### Current Book Completed Count as of 4/19/26

-Non-fiction - 3\
+Non-fiction - 4\
 Fiction - 4